MartinMiles/awesome-sitecore/readme.md

 - [Environment Styler for Sitecore](https://github.com/jammykam/Environment-Styler-for-Sitecore) - an environment specific styling (and text) on login screen and header ribbon for Sitecore.
 - [InsertOptionsLoophole](https://github.com/TwentyGotoTen/InsertOptionsLoophole) - prevents Sitecore users from bypassing insert options.
 - [ScopeToThis](https://github.com/ianjohngraham/Coreblimey.ScopeToThis) - allows "scope to this" functionality a la Visual Studio on the Sitecore Content Editor tree.
+- [DeviceEditorShortcuts](https://github.com/MartinMiles/DeviceEditorShortcuts) - a productivity improvement for Device Editor, showing datasource if set to that particular component and previewing that right from a pop-up click.
+- [DmsGutters](https://github.com/markvanaalst/Sitecore.SharedSource.DmsGutters) - Content Editor gutters to indicate tested and personalized items.
+- [Move Validator](https://github.com/Velir/Sitecore-MoveValidator) - validate an item can be moved to a new location based on insert options.
+- [SitecoreFieldSuite](https://github.com/Velir/SitecoreFieldSuite) - provides Sitecore users a more streamlined and informational approach to content authoring.
+This is achieved by revamping 5 field types, introducing an Images field, enabling automatic publishing of referenced items and adding new functionality such as the Edit Form, Go to Item button and the Field Gutter.

 ## Fields